microsoft/font-tools/EgyptianOpenType/eot.md

 #### Quadrat bases
 All Egyptian Hieroglyphic signs are treated as mark glyph in the OpenType project.
 The block calculation determines the appropriate width for the block and then selects an empty glyph to serve as the base on which the marks are placed.
 These are named "QB" followed by a digit for the width of the base:

 <figure>
     <img src="png/eot_qbs.png" width= 600 alt="Quadrat bases">
     <figcaption><i>Quadrat bases for widths 1 to 8.</i></figcaption>
 </figure>

 #### Enclosure pieces
 Cartouche enclosures are formed by replacing the quadrat bases with the cartouche base for the corresponding width.
+They are named "QC" followed by a digit for their width:

 <figure>
     <img src="png/eot_qc.png" width= 600 alt="Quadrat cartouche bases">